Kamaladevi Chattopadhyay NIF Book Prize for 2022 announces its shortlist of five nonfiction books

 - Born a Muslim: Some Truths about Islam in India, Ghazala Wahab, Aleph Book Company

-- The Chipko Movement: A People’s History, Shekhar Pathak, translated from the Hindi by Manisha Chaudhry, Permanent Black
+- The Chipko Movement: A People’s History, Shekhar Pathak, translated from the Hindi by Manisha Chaudhry, Permanent Black and Ashoka University.

 - Midnight’s Borders: A People’s History of Modern India, Suchitra Vijayan, Context/Westland